-CNS is involved in approximately 7% - 15% of all these PTLD cases, mostly as primary CNS PTLD (PCNS-PTLD) [7- but imaging with gadolinium injection was not performed. but imaging with gadolinium injection was not performed.
+The clinical presentation of PCNS-PTLD is non-specific, similar to other CNS lesions.
+MRI is more sensitive than CT for detecting these lesions.
+The imaging findings with MRI reflect hypercellular tumors, which are prone to hemorrhage, have cystic and necrotic changes, and surrounding edema.
+The cases reported in the literature showed that the lesions are generally supratentorial, with lobar location and ring enhancement [34].
+Similar findings were found in our case but imaging with gadolinium injection was not performed.
 These lesions are predominantly multifocal in 61% to 88% of cases [10,15,34-36].
 However, some series such as the 84 cases reported by Evens, et al. showed predominant single lesions (63%) as was our patient [37].

 Histopathological examination is the gold standard in the diagnosis of PCNS-PTLD [38].
-The commonly used remained unknown.

-in the diagnosis of PCNS-PTLD [38].
 The commonly used and last version of the classification system of PTLD is the WHO classification 2017 [39].
 It classifies PTLD lesions into four subtypes which are early lesions, polymorphic PTLD, monomorphic, and Hodgkin's PTLD.
 The monomorphic subtype is more frequent in PCNS-PTLD compared to non-CNS PTLD patients [37].
 It consists of DLBLs, as was our case, in approximately 90% of the PCNS cases [39].